zsharp-gls/systemweb-adapters/docs/framework.md

 ### Remote App Session Support

-In order to support session, an option is to retrieve it from the framework application.
+In order to support session in the ASP.NET Core app, an option is to retrieve it from the framework application.
 For details on how this works and how to configure it, please see [here](session-state/remote-session.md).